sridharsridha/darkvim/CONTRIBUTING.md

 sensibly, comment non-obvious lines of code and match the formatting style of the rest of the code (indentation, line width, spacing, etc.).

-This project adheres to the [Google Vimscript Style Guide][style-guide], with a few exceptions:
-* use four spaces for indents (not two)
-* indent continued lines by eight spaces (not four)

 You can use [Vint][vint] and run `vint .` in the repository root to check the code against the above style guide.